vkniazeva/ml-geron/notes/chapter_1/chapter1_notes.md

 test_size, random_state.
 Split() expects dataset and column (array)

 - drop() - params: axis=1 for columns and 0 for raws, inplace = True (the same set)

+- select_dtypes() - selects only datatypes from given arguments i.e. include=["int64", "float64"] or include=[np.number],
+where np.number stands for all numerical types